-^{}Sorted by Net Returns over Variable Costs per Cow
+\Sorted by Net Returns over Variable Costs per Cow

 Given the large differences in returns across producers, a reasonable question is, what are the factors that lead to these differences?
-Looking at the data in table 1, one can see that the cost differences represent a much larger portion of net return differences than differences in income.
-In fact, 77.1% of the average difference in net return to management between high- and low-profit farms is due to cost differences.
-The other 22.9% is due to differences in gross income per cow, which is primarily because the high-profit farms had heavier calves.
+Looking at the data in table 1, one can see that the cost differences represent a similar portion of net return differences as the differences in income.
+In fact, 50.1% of the average difference in net return to management between high- and low-profit farms is due to cost differences.
+The other 49.9% is due to differences in gross income per cow, which is primarily because the high-profit farms sold a larger number of calves and sold slightly heavier calves.
 This is not unexpected in a commodity market where producers are basically price takers, i.e., the ability to differentiate oneself financially from the average is typically done through cost management.